 In legal terms, AICL is registered in England and Wales as both as a company limited by guarantee (company number 2007475) and as a charity (charity No. 294230) and its objects are to promote human rights throughout the world.
 Please follow the links to view AICL’s governing document (articles of association) and AICL’s recent annual reports and accounts.

 For more information on the work of Amnesty International see https://www.amnesty.org/en/what-we-do/

 Meet AICL’s trustees

 AICL trustees are responsible for the overall supervision of AICL’s operations.
-They are appointed for four-year terms and can be re-appointed once.
 The AICL trustees meet at least twice a year, with a face to face meeting at least once a year at the International Secretariat offices in London.

 Melvin Coleman (appointed December 2009)

 A retired chartered accountant, Melvin is an experienced finance professional with many years of experience in charity finance and regulation including 13 years working as Finance Director for AIUK.
 Melvin also served as a trustee of Charity Finance Group (UK), latterly as deputy chair.

 Susan Wallcraft (appointed May 2017)

 Susan is a qualified solicitor (England and Wales) and an experienced General Counsel and Company Secretary with over 20 years’ experience in the pharmaceutical industry and health charities including with the Wellcome Trust and Pfizer; she provides strong knowledge of legal compliance, corporate governance and board assurance.